The History of East Alvarado Historic District In Phoenix, Arizona

-A Stretch of Time
+A Stretch of Time In a Small Area

 East Alvarado Historic District History evolves from near the central core of Phoenix which lies a quiet stretch of pavement less than one-quarter mile in length.